UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Troy:** Yeah.

 **Tyler:** Oh, yeah.
 You are doxed, that's.
-Okay, I'm doxed.
+Okay, I'm doxxed.
 My full government name is Tyler Ward.

-**Ryan:** I think everyone at Universe is doxed.
+**Ryan:** I think everyone at Universe is doxxed.

 **Troy:** Yeah, pretty much for the most part.
 There might be a couple that no one knows.

-**Algy:** No, I'm not a non.
+**Algy:** No, I'm not anon.

-**Tyler:** We all know who you are Ally.
+**Tyler:** We all know who you are Aly.

-**Algy:** Chuba wishes he was anon.
+**Algy:** Chuba wishes he was anon. 🥷

 **Ryan:** Yeah, I have respect for anon devs.

 **Algy:** No, I do too.
 It makes sense why people want to have privacy.
 Don't be a non and go on social media and tell everybody what to buy.

-**Ryan:** Yeah, I mean, not a big fan of non-influencers doing shady things on Twitter and chain.
+**Ryan:** Yeah, I mean, not a big fan of influencers doing shady things on Twitter.

-## Shoutout:

-**Nick:** Hey, shout out to my Lobby Lobsters, Zach, Chad, and Universe.
+**Community Member:** Hey, shout out to my Lobby Lobsters, Zach, Chad, and Universe.
 That's all I got to say.

 **Algy:** Let's go.

-## Shoutout:

-**Nick:** Who said that?

-Hey man.

-Listen, I just love my lobsters.
+**Community Member:** Listen, I just love my lobsters.
 It looks like some of the photographs I take, and that's it.
 I'm just OD Bullish on The Lobsters and what they stand for.
-And shout out Universe, shout out Zach and Chad OD Bullish.
+And shout out Universe, shout out Zach and Chad.

 **Tyler:** I can't promise this on the Lobsters, but it's just a side project with this Metaverse that I'm trying to build.
+It's a side project.
 We just need to figure out how hard it would be to 3D model those in it.
 But I like the Lobsters.

-**Ryan:** Like the Lobsters.
-We're going underwater.
+**Troy:** Like the Lobsters.
+We're going underwater. 🦞🌊

 **Nick:** Underwater area and maybe even some James Bond-style shark tanks.
 I don't know if you have all seen that episode or movie of James Bond where they got the Sharks are Piranhas; they throw someone in it.
 We should put one of those in like a spaceship or something some DOXtor knows.